LRAAAAAAAAAAK/Virt/README.md

 Rep in Reserve (RIR):
 Calculate RIR to estimate how many reps the user could perform before failure.
 Formula:
-RIR can be estimated using bar velocity and power output:
 RIR
 =
 Max Velocity